MicrosoftDocs/customer-insights/ci-docs/data-unification.md

 # [Business accounts (B-to-B)](#tab/b2b)

-As with account unification, contact unification maps data from your data sources, removes duplicates, matches the data across entities, and creates a unified profile.
-In addition, in contact unification you apply semantic mapping and create a relationship between contacts and accounts.
-The account and contact files are unified separately.
+Account and contact unification are unified separately.
+The processes are similar in that they both map data from your data sources, remove duplicates, match the data across entities, and create a unified profile.
+In contact unification, you define semantic mapping for your contacts and create the relationship between contacts and accounts.

 > [!NOTE]
 > Account and contact files must have a unique key that connects them.
 For example, an account ID that exists in the account file and contact file that ties the account and contact together.